California governor signs bill on presidential tax returns - The Boston Globe

 Advertisement

-Candidates will be required to submit tax returns for the most recent five years to California’s Secretary of State at least 98 days before the primary.
-They will then be posed online for the public to view, with certain personal information redacted.
+Candidates will be required to submit tax returns for the most recent five years to California’s secretary of state at least 98 days before the primary.
+They will then be posted online for the public to view, with certain personal information redacted.

-Democratic Sen. Mike McGuire of Healdsburg said it would be ‘‘inconsistent’’ with past practice for Trump to forego the primary ballot and ‘‘ignore the most popular and vote-rich state in the nation.’’
+Democratic state Senator Mike McGuire of Healdsburg said it would be ‘‘inconsistent’’ with past practice for Trump to forego the primary ballot and ‘‘ignore the most popular and vote-rich state in the nation.’’

 McGuire said his bill only applies to the primary election because the state Legislature does not control general election ballot access per the state Constitution.